-- If you have any problems submitting a panel please email panels AT leftforum.org or call (212) 817 2002/2003.
-Panel Submission Deadline: April 15th, 2018.» In order to accommodate as many panels, workshops, panelists and workshop facilitators as space will allow we limit local and regional panelists/facilitators to two panels/workshops.
+- If you have any problems submitting a panel, please email panels AT leftforum.org or call (212) 817-2002/2003.
+Panel Submission Deadline: Tuesday, May 1, 2018.
+In order to accommodate as many panels, workshops, panelists and workshop facilitators as space will allow we limit local and regional panelists/facilitators to two panels/workshops.
 Requests for additional panel/workshop participation can be made by emailing panels AT leftforum.org and explaining your request.

-- Panel and workshop submission will be open soon.
-The deadline for panel/workshop submission will be April 15ht, 2018.
-We do however ask that you submit your proposals—even in a nascent form—as soon as you can, as the later the panel/workshop is submitted the harder it is to attend to all aspects of its administration.
-We need at least: Panel Title, Description of panel, Names of three presenters, including there email addresses and affiliation.
+- Don't wait - submit your proposals—even in a nascent form—as soon as you can.
+The later the panel/workshop is submitted, the harder it is to attend to all aspects of its administration.
+Minimum Information to Submit: Panel Title, Description of Panel, Names of Three Presenters (including email addresses, titles and group affiliation)

 We encourage a range of panel/workshop styles and panel chairing and workshop facilitation processes.
 These include:

-- Roundtable or moderated dialogue format: this form can include short presentations by all panelists, 5 minutes for example, followed by questions that engage panelists and/or allow them to interact with each other, and/or panelists can ask each other questions; This is followed by audience participation.
+- Roundtable or Moderated Dialogue: this format can include short presentations by all panelists, 5 minutes for example, followed by questions that engage panelists and/or allow them to interact with each other, and/or panelists can ask each other questions; This is followed by audience participation.

 Panel/workshop tracks identify and pull together sets of panels and workshops that address major issues, themes, or areas of activism and dialogue from a variety of angles—from the local to the global, and the practical to the theoretical.
-Tracks enable panel/workshop organizers to deepen a particular issue or theme, and as well, to plan out a series of panels or workshops that "start and go somewhere" (e.g., with an introductory panel starting off the track and more detailed or involved panels/workshop following the introductory session, concluding with a wrap up session).
+Tracks enable panel workshoporganizers to deepen a particular issue or theme, and as well, to plan out a series of panels or workshops that "start and go somewhere" (e.g., with an introductory panel starting off the track and more detailed or involved panelsfollowing the introductory session, concluding with a wrap up session).

 - Minimum number of participants per panel is three (including a chair person).
 For the panel format where each speaker presents for a certain lenght of time (as compared to some workshops formats) panels with more than five speakers often leave too little time for audience discussion and panel interaction.
 We recommend that panels have no more than five speakers and that panel chairs provide up to half of the panel session time for audience discussion.